Private equity fundraising: 8-step guide

 Transform your capital raising with Ansarada Dealsstart for free today!

-Step 1: Define funding strategy & Ts and Cs
+Step 1: Define funding strategy and Ts&Cs

 So, what deal are you looking for?
 What are you hoping to walk away with?
 What percentage of your business are you willing to part with in return for capital?
 Are you looking for mentorship or purely funds?
 The first step in the capital raise process is deciding exactly what success looks like for you.